NullPointerDeveloper/Notes/Other/Epilepsy.md

 GABA then binds to GABAa receptor protein on the membrane of other nerve cells.
 GABAa receptor open a channel into the neuron for chloride ions.
 Chloride ions counteract positive calcium/chloride ions and in effect reduces action potential in the nerve cell.
+So when there is a dysfunction of GAMAa receptor, you get less inhibition of actoin potential mitigations, resulting in stimulation of action potential, that can proliferate further, resulting in a seizure.
+GABA after getting released is recycled.
+  - This could also be caused by increase in GABA reuptake, reducing its concentration in the affected area.
+  - GABA can also be metabolized, resulting in reduced overall GABA levels.

+Drugs target different mechanisms used in the process of both glutamate and GABA cycles.

+# Medications

+treat the underlying cause.
+Then you might not need anti-epileptic drug.

+Process of picking out the drugs is trial and error, until you get to the proper dose and seizures stop and there are no adverse side effects.
+You can not abruptly stop using the drugs.
+Even if it is ineffective, it has to be tapered off.

+## Reduce glutamate activity

+Sodium channel blockers:
+- Carbamazepine
+  - Effective for seizures:
+    - **focal**
+- Oxcarbazepene
+  - Effective for seizures:
+    - **focal**
+- Phenytoin
+  - Somewhat effective for seizures:
+    - **tonic-clonic**
+- Fosphenytoin
+  - Somewhat effective for seizures:
+    - **tonic-clonic**
+  - Used as second drug for **status epilepticus** to prevent repeat seizures
+- Lamotrigene
+  - Effective for seizures:
+    - **focal**
+    - **absence**
+    - **myoclonic**
+    - **Benign Rolandic spasms**
+    - **Lennux-Gastaut syndrome**
+  - Shown to be somewhat beneficial for seizures:
+    - **tonic-clonic**
+- Topiramete (dual action, reduces glutamate activity and increase GABA activity)
+  - Effective for  seizures:
+    - **Lennux-Gastaut syndrome**
+  - shown to be somewhat beneficial for seizures:
+    - **tonic-clonic**
+- Valproate (dual action, reduces glutamate activity and increase GABA activity)
+  - effective for  seizures:
+    - **absence**, **myoclonic**, **tonic-clonic**, **Lennux-Gastaut syndrome**
+  - used as second drug for **status epilepticus** to prevent repeat seizures
+- Lacosamide
+  - sometimes used as second drug for **status epilepticus** to prevent repeat seizures

+Calcium channel blockers:
+- Ethosuximide (effective for **absence** seizures.
+Preferred, especially in younger patients)

+Synaptic glutamate vesicle protein(SV2A) inhibition for calcium:
+- Levetiracetam (very few adverse affects) (effective for **focal** seizures) (effective for **myoclonic** seizures) (effective for **tonic-clonic** seizures) (used as second drug for **status epilepticus** to prevent repeat seizures)

+AMPA(glutamate receptor) blocker:
+- Felgamate (effective for **Lennux-Gastaut syndrome** seizures, for super refractory cases)

+NMDA(glutamate receptor) blocker:
+- Ketamine (used as third drug for **status epilepticus** if combination of the first two is not enough)

+## Increase GABA activity

+GABAa receptor stimulant:
+- Benzodiazopines(increases frequency of chloride channel openings): (effective for **myoclonic** seizures) (used first for **status epilepticus**)
+  - Lorazepan
+  - Medazolen
+  - Diazepan
+  - Klabazen
+  - Klemazepan
+- Barbituates(increase the duration of chloride channel openings): (used as fourth drug for **status epilepticus** if combination of the first three is not enough, bordering needing to be put into coma)
+  - Phenobarbital (effective for **focal** seizures, for babies) (tends to be very affective for **tonic-clonic** seizures in babies)
+  - Pentobarbital
+- Propofol (used as third drug for **status epilepticus** if combination of the first two is not enough)
+- Topiramete (dual action, reduces glutamate activity and increase GABA activity)
+  - Effective for  seizures:
+    - **Lennux-Gastaut syndrome**
+  - shown to be somewhat beneficial for seizures:
+    - **tonic-clonic**

+GABA reuptake inhibition:
+- Tiagabine (rarely used for refractory partial seizures, focal seizures.
+To a lot of first line therapy)

+GABA metabolisation inhibition:
+- Vigabatrin (effective for **West syndrome** seizures)
+- Valproate (dual action, reduces glutamate activity and increase GABA activity)
+  - effective for  seizures:
+    - **absence**, **myoclonic**, **tonic-clonic**, **Lennux-Gastaut syndrome**
+  - used as second drug for **status epilepticus** to prevent repeat seizures

+## Other

+Cannabidiol - (shown to be effective for **Lennux-Gastaut syndrome** seizures)

 # Sources